FOSSEE/st-scripts/getting_started_with_functions/script.rst

 ::

     def greet():
        print "Hello World!"

 ..
 R14

-Now we call the function as,
+now we call the function as,

 ..
 L14
 ::